Juiceyyyy/UniPay/README.md

 - **Secure Transactions**: QR code scanning and biometric authentication.
 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.
 - **Inventory Management**: Tools for organizers to manage currency and transactions efficiently.
-- **QR Scanning**: Scan or generate QR codes to send or recieve currency.
+- **QR Scanning**: Scan or generate QR codes to send or receive currency.
 - **Biometric Authentication**: Use device biometric authentication to unlock the app.

 ## Try Now (DEMO)